-We can understand FX Options as commitments to future transactions in forward contracts, for predetermined prices.
-What is important is that the buyer of an FX Option has no obligation to exercise his right whereas the seller is bound to the contract if the holder declares to exercise his option.
+We can understand FX Options as commitments; to future transactions in forward contracts, for predetermined prices.
+What is important is that the buyer of an FX Option has no obligation to exercise his right.
+Contrary, the seller is bound to the contract if the holder declares to exercise his option.

 FX Option Pricing